xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.FORMULA**(**reference**)

-Reference    is a cell or range of cells on a sheet or macro sheet.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is a cell or range of cells on a sheet or macro sheet.

   - > If a range of cells is selected, GET.FORMULA returns the contents
     > of the upper-left cell in reference.